SenDev2001/devJournal-ProjEbonkeep/DevJournal/devJ.md

 This process updates the necessary Blackboard Variables to trigger **a powerful and aggressive attacking behavior** in the Guard AI.
 This strengthens the functionality of the AI ​​Behavior Tree and helps the AI ​​behave in a way that is authentic and realistic.

 - Set state as Investigate
 <iframe src="https://blueprintue.com/render/qe5khhb8/" style="width: 100%; height:560" scrolling="no" allowfullscreen></iframe>

 This Blueprint process helps an Unreal Engine Guard AI enter an "Investigating" state.
 This is used to allow an AI to enter a suspicious location.
 First, the Set Value as Enum node assigns the "Investigating" value of the E_AIState enum to the Blackboard key State Key Name.
 This updates the AI's current state to "Investigating".
 Next, the Set Value as Vector node assigns the location from the "Location" pin to the Blackboard's Point of Interest Key Name Vector Key.
 This helps the AI ​​identify the location to search.
 Accordingly, this Blueprint process updates the Blackboard Variables necessary to allow the AI ​​to enter a suspicious location and set the AI ​​state to "Investigating" at that time.
 This helps make the AI ​​Guard more realistic and immersive.

- - set movement speed
+- Sword guard attack
- <iframe src="https://blueprintue.com/render/k8uh0mvp/"style="width: 100%; height:560" scrolling="no" allowfullscreen></iframe>
+<iframe src="https://blueprintue.com/render/pw8_s2p7/"style="width: 100%; height:560" scrolling="no" allowfullscreen></iframe>

+When a Guard makes an attack, it checks to see if there is a player character nearby using a sphere trace.
+If a player is found, damage is applied to it.
+The attack is called from the Behavior Tree.

- - sword guard attack
+- Sword guard attack and block
+<iframe src="https://blueprintue.com/render/522qaqte/"style="width: 100%; height:560" scrolling="no" allowfullscreen></iframe>

+If the player shoots an arrow at the guard while it is blocking, the guard's health will not decrease.
+However, after a short delay, blocking is disabled.
+When the player shoots again, the guard will not block, so its health will decrease.

+- Bow Guard attack
-<iframe src="https://blueprintue.com/render/r5ar0qlb/"style="width: 100%; height:560" scrolling="no" allowfullscreen></iframe>
+<iframe src="https://blueprintue.com/render/y_-77ewl/"style="width: 100%; height:560" scrolling="no" allowfullscreen></iframe>

+This Bow Guard attack process is executed through the BTT_AttackBow task node, which is connected to the behavior tree.
+Before the Bow Guard attacks the Player, the Find Look at Rotation node turns the Guard's face to the player's location.
+Accordingly, the arrow will correctly go in the direction of the player.
+In the FireArrow process, the player is identified by a Line Trace and an arrow is spawned.
+The Bow Guard is specified as the Owner of that arrow.
+If the hit actor is a player character, a sound is played .
+This process is executed by the bowGuard's AI controller and the Blackboard system, and is configured as a long-range attack system.
+After the AI ​​sees the player, the BTT_AttackBow node is executed and the arrow is used to attack the player.
+This makes the Bow Guard an AI system that can intelligently attack a player from a distance.

 - damage and death
 <iframe src="https://blueprintue.com/render/g4a0etc3/"style="width: 100%; height:560" scrolling="no" allowfullscreen></iframe>